-I personally enjoy seeing the different artistic expressions and sharing art tips, but lately I have been charmed by many of the small studios in which these dedicated artists are creating their art.
-I thought you all would enjoy seeing how some of your fellow artists are creating art in small studios…these artists don’t let any excuses get in their way!
+I hope you enjoy seeing how some of your fellow artists are creating fabulous art in small studios.
+These artists don’t let any excuses get in their way!

 The glass pallet is 32″ long by 16″ wide.
 Also, I have my paint on a 4″ by 18″ pallet that I can put in my freezer when I’m not painting (to keep the paint from drying)I got that brush cleaning doohickey I mounted on the back of the table from Wind River. (click to enlarge photos).